 - Multitasking issues

-The Asus ZenPad 3S 10 is a perfect middle ground between something like the Nvidia Shield Tablet and the Pixel C: for just under $300, the ZenPad gives you an iPad Air-like body, complete with thin bezels and an aluminum build, solid specs for the price, and a great screen.
-It’s not an amazing tablet by any means, but for a 10″ device, it has almost everything a tablet owner could want out of their device.
-The display is excellent, with a 9.7″ IPS 2048×1536 display that presents everything with vivid colors and high-resolution text.
+The Huawei MediaPad M5 10 is a perfect middle ground between something like the Nvidia Shield Tablet and the Galaxy Tab 4: for just over$300, the ZenPad gives you an iPad Air-like body, complete with thin bezels and an aluminum build, solid specs for the price, and a great screen.
+It’s not an amazing tablet by any means, but for a 10.8″ device, it has almost everything a tablet owner could want out of their device.
+The display is excellent, with a 10.8″ IPS 2560×1600 display that presents everything with vivid colors and high-resolution text.
 It’s great for both movies and watching television, and compares well to the display you’ll find on Apple’s iPad.
 The tablet’s nice and thin, with a solid-if-not-exceptional 5900mAh battery and 64GB of internal storage.

-Our original review of the Amazon Fire HD 10 tablet told users, essentially, not to buy the device.
-At $229, it was the cheapest product on the list, but that price came at the loss of a full HD display, a weak quad-core tablet, and a middling 8 hours of battery life, far below its other 10-inch brethren on this list.
-We also claimed the line was seemingly being phased out in order to focus on the more popular line of Fire 8 tablets, which sell for $79 while having better specs than the old Fire HD 10.
+The original Fire HD 10 was a disappointment in almost every way, enough for us to tell our readers not to buy the device.
+At $229, it was the cheapest product on the list, but that price came at the loss of a full HD display, a weak quad-core tablet, and a middling 8 hours of battery life, far below most of its competition.
+We also originally claimed the line was seemingly being phased out in order to focus on the more popular line of Fire 8 tablets, which sell for $79 while having better specs than the old Fire HD 10.
 All that said, we’re proud that we can now recommend users buy the Fire HD 10 again.
 Amazon’s 10″ tablet has finally been upgraded to meet 2017 standards, with a full 1920×1200 display, a more powerful quad-core processor, and double the RAM and storage of the original model.
 Battery life on the new model has been increased up to 10 hours, but perhaps the more important feature is the updated price.

 At only $149 for the 32GB of model (with Amazon’s ad-supported lock screen), it’s by far the cheapest 10″ tablet worth buying on the market, making it a great buy for anyone looking to pick up a new, larger display for watching media around your home.
 Amazon’s Fire tablets still run on FireOS, which means you won’t find the Play Store on this device, but for generic media consumption, this tablet is an excellent choice.
 It’s certainly a budget model, complete with a plastic build and low-resolution cameras on the front and back, but with dual-stereo speakers, you won’t be complaining while watching Netflix or Amazon Instant Video.